 If your life or safety is in danger, contact the Minneapolis Police Department by calling 9-1-1 or the Augsburg Department of Public Safety at 612-330-1717 or ext.
 1717

-Augsburg College is committed to curbing sexual assault and domestic violence by promoting awareness, encouraging safe decision making, and responding quickly to reports of “Sexual Misconduct” that relate to the Augsburg Community.
+Augsburg University is committed to curbing sexual assault and domestic violence by promoting awareness, encouraging safe decision making, and responding quickly to reports of “Sexual Misconduct” that relate to the Augsburg Community.
 In compliance with federal and state laws, including the Campus SAVE Act, Augsburg has adopted a Sexual Misconduct Policy that addresses sexual assault, sexual harassment, domestic/dating violence, and stalking.

 What is Sexual Misconduct?

 Augsburg has adopted a broad term of “Sexual Misconduct” that includes sexual assault, sexual harassment, domestic/dating violence, and stalking (and other conduct).
 The definitions used by Augsburg in its conduct process and for statistical reporting purposes are contained within the Sexual Misconduct Policy.
-Sexual Misconduct can lead to disciplinary action within the College, but Sexual Misconduct may also be a violation of Minnesota or other states’ laws that can lead to criminal charges.
+Sexual Misconduct can lead to disciplinary action within the University, but Sexual Misconduct may also be a violation of Minnesota or other states’ laws that can lead to criminal charges.